GuyAllard/TorqueProfTool/README.md

 TorqueProfTool was used to convert the profiler dump into json format which could then be visualized using [gprof2dot](https://github.com/jrfonseca/gprof2dot) and [graphviz](http://www.graphviz.org).
 [![pacific call graph](examples/pacific_full_thumb.png)](examples/pacific_full.png?raw=true)

-In addition to the profile conversion, torqueProfTool also reports some key metrics.
+In addition to the profile conversion, torqueProfTool also reports some key metrics: ticks         - the number of times that the simulation was ticked
+renders       - the number of the times that the screen was re-drawn
+catchups      - the number of times that the client simulation was not in sync with the server simulation
+max framerate - an estimate of the maximum framerate during the profiled period
 The following metrics were obtained from the profiler dump above:
 ```
 catchups: 3343
 ticks: 3343